32blit/32blit-sdk/docs/contributing.md

 Log into github.com.

-On your 32blit-beta clone repo, click the "Pull request" button.
+On your 32blit-beta clone repo, click the "Pull request" tab.

+Next, click the "New pull request" button.

 Now, click the "create pull request" button.